Syrian Air

 Syrian Air (السورية, operating as SyrianAir) is the flag carrier of Syria.
 It primarily operates in the Middle East, though the airline had operated scheduled international services to several destinations in Asia, Europe and Africa prior to the Arab Spring and the Syrian civil war, previously serving over 50 destinations worldwide.
 Its main bases are Damascus International Airport, alongside formerly Aleppo International Airport.
-The company has its head office on the fifth floor of the Social Insurance Building in Damascus.
+The company has its head office in the Social Insurance Building in Damascus.

 History

 Early years: Syrian Airways (1946–1958)

 Syrian Airways was established in 1946, with two propeller aircraft and started to fly between a domestic networks such as Damascus, Aleppo, Deir ez-Zor, Palmyra and Qamishli.
 The airline started its operations in June 1947 using two Beechcraft Model 18s and three Douglas DC-3 (C-47 Dakota).
 The Dakotas had been acquired from Pan American World Airways, which provided technical assistance to Syrian Airways during the first years of operation.

 Syrian Airways also operated a regional network, with flights to Beirut, Baghdad, Jerusalem, Amman; followed by Cairo, Kuwait, Doha and Jeddah.
 The airline expanded during the next years to include Beirut, Baghdad, and Jerusalem, then Cairo, Kuwait and Doha, in addition to flights during the hajj.

 Financial difficulties and the 1948 Arab–Israeli War led to the withdrawal of PAA and caused the suspension of service until mid-1951.
 The operation was resumed after receiving government support in 1952.
 In 1952, the airline was provided with three Douglas DC-3s and with four Douglas DC-4s in 1954, and in 1957 it received four Douglas DC-6s in the name of United Arab Airline.

 On December 21, 1953, one of the airline's Douglas planes crashed near Damascus killing all nine aboard.
 The airline's operating permit was cancelled following the crash.
 The airline was allowed to fly again in 1954.
 The Model 18s had been returned to the Syrian Air Force in 1949, while four additional Dakotas were acquired between 1952 and 1956.

 One of the older Dakotas (YK-AAE) crashed during its climb out of Aleppo's Nayrab Airport on February 24, 1956, during a heavy storm.
 The 19 people on board died in the airline's worst accident to date.
 Newer and stronger planes were consequently added to the fleet in the mid-fifties: two Douglas DC-4/C-54 Skymaster, followed by a Douglas DC-4-1009 acquired from Swissair in December 1958, complementing an active fleet of four Douglas C47 Dakotas.
 The network was expanded to Dhahran in the Persian Gulf while frequencies were reinforced elsewhere.